SimplifyMyCloud/Infrastructure-Engineer-Interview-Kit/README.md

 # Infrastructure Homework

+## The Goal of an infrastructure engineer interview

-## The Goals are to understand how an interview candidate
+_Interviews are to understand how the candidate:_

 * _thinks_ about infrastructure engineering.
 * _documents_ what they are thinking.
-* _tech pitches_ the solution.
+* _tech pitches_ the solution they are thinking.
-* _responds to_ a challenge to their solution.
+* _responds to_ a challenge to their thinking about the solution.

 ## Interview Jeopardy